 I might be reading too much into it, but with the way this music filters out the more modish nonsense from the motifs of the day and reduces it down to grist, these Bruton records feel almost like an expression of shared existential joy and fear about the direction of mankind as it watches new technologies, and what could be more contemporary than that?

-GRASSO: Now that I’ve had a chance to collect myself, I can now talk about these Bruton LPs for real.
+GRASSO: Now that I’ve had a chance to collect myself, I can talk about these Bruton LPs for real.
 First of all, as objects, I find them almost compulsively collectible.
-I realize these design choices were meant to be utilitarian; need some appropriate background music?
-Pull a Bruton LP from the shelf!
-But their soothingly consistent cover design makes me want to collect them all.
+I realize these design choices were meant to be utilitarian—need some appropriate background music?
+Pull a Bruton LP from the shelf!—but their soothingly consistent cover design makes me want to collect them all.
 They’re even color-coded!
-The topics and moods are so varied; you can travel from the green covers’ rural idyll of Golden Plains (1978) or Village/Country Atmosphere (1980) to the dark purple covers’ industrial workzone of Light Industry (1979) and Technocraft (1983) to the red-orange covers’ futuristic playgrounds of Gyroscope (1980) and Tomorrow’s World (1982).
-And as I examined them more and more through YouTube and discogs.com, I saw that the back covers provide song titles along with recommended moods the songs might fit!
+The topics and moods are so varied; you can travel from the green covers’ rural idyll of Golden Plains (1978) or Village/Country Atmosphere (1980) to the dark purple covers’ industrial work zone of Light Industry (1979) and Technocraft (1983) to the red-orange covers’ futuristic playgrounds of Gyroscope (1980) and Tomorrow’s World (1982).
+And as I examined them more and more through YouTube and Discogs, I saw that the back covers provide song titles along with recommended moods the songs might fit!
 It makes the entire endeavor look and feel very much like a menu, for the convenience and speed of the user.

 It’s only after fully exploring the Bruton catalogue that I can fully understand what Ghost Box Records has been after over the past decade in assembling their quirky roster of neo-library artists like The Advisory Circle, Belbury Poly, and Pye Corner Audio: a consistent design identity that obscures the actual artists in favor of album and song titles that are halfway between English country idyll and Cold War heavy industry.
 I love it all, both the Bruton originals and the contemporary re-interpretation.
 As Kelly said, it’s the sound of the missing liminal places of my youth, from retail establishments to the spaces between the TV programs I watched.